Interactive Art

 When collaborating with UCA students, Kat had only a couple of hours with each class at a time and proposed the Art Walk theme of “Science + Art” to them.
 After numerous proposals of double helixes and rockets, Kat quipped, “Listen, this doesn't make me want to party.”
 Once a final design was determined, it was off to the races.
 Kat explained, “There's really not much spontaneity involved.
 That one was kind of spontaneous with the students, but I kind of overall did know what I was going to do.
 I thought the one [at the] Conway Art Walk looked fantastic.
 And then the wind and stuff blowing makes it sparkle and it gets dark, it's totally different in the light shining when it gives a different vibe, and the confetti makes everybody feel like a star for a minute.”

-In a festival environment, it breaks down barriers, encouraging people of all ages to engage, laugh, and create.
+Participants were invited to pose, party, and photograph themselves encouraging people of all ages to engage, laugh, and create.

 Capturing the Moment: LittlePhotoBooth